dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

  #. ``public boolean isMax()``
       Is the extreme value a Max or a Min?
-Does the parabola opens up or down?
+Does the parabola open up or down?
 Return true for Max and false for Min.
       Write a test method in ``QuadraticTest`` called ``isMax`` to test it .